python/cpython/Doc/library/unittest.rst

    The :class:`TestLoader` class is used to create test suites from classes and modules.
-Normally, there is no need to create an instance of this class; the :mod:`unittest` module provides an instance that can be shared as ``unittest.defaultTestLoader``.
+Normally, there is no need to create an instance of this class; the :mod:`unittest` module provides an instance that can be shared as :data:`unittest.defaultTestLoader`.
 Using a subclass or instance, however, allows customization of some configurable properties.

    :class:`TestLoader` objects have the following methods: